General Questions

 Can I perform SEO migration from PrestaShop to PrestaShop?

-Q: How my URLs will look like after the migration?
+How will my URLs look after the PrestaShop data migration?

-After migrating to PrestaShop 1.6 with the “Migrate categories and products SEO URLs” option picked the structure of “Macbook Pro” product URL will be fully preserved and look like:
+After migrating to your target PrestaShop store with the "Migrate categories and products SEO URLs" option enabled, the structure of the "Macbook Pro" product URL will be preserved.
+It will look like this:

 Category SEO URLs will also be preserved.
-For example, the following category URL
+For example, if your source category URL is:

-Product variants SEO URLs won’t differ either.
-For example, the following product variant URL
+Product variant SEO URLs will also be migrated.
+For example, if your source product variant URL is:

 More info